 Lumia 925 comes with a few goodies

 Nokia has also added some software goodies and mainly, the Hipstamatic‘s Oggl app that was only be found on the iOS till now; and it comes with multiple filters (food, night, generic), timeline view, favorite pics.
 You can share the pictures on multiple services (Instagram, Flickr, Facebook).
 So, for those looking to get a smartphone for its camera options that go beyond, you now have yet another reason.
-Let’s not forget the Nokia Smart camera app that takes multishots and combines them with a great editor – the best shot that can choose the best image from 10 pictures ; the action shot takes multiple frames and combines them one over another.
-It supports fade effect, motion focus creates blur in the background and all changes are saved.
-It’s really impressive how quick the phone can alter the image.
+Let’s not forget the Nokia Smart camera app that takes multi shots and combines them with a great editor – the best shot that can choose the best image from 10 pictures; the action shot takes multiple frames and combines them one over another.
+It supports the fade effect, motion focus creates blur in the background and all changes are saved.
+It’s really impressive how quickly the phone can alter the image.

 And yes, the wireless charging is present in the Lumia 925, with another goody here, as well.
-On the back of the device we can find 3 dots which are meant for the wireless charging covers that may come in different colors.
-Yes, those awesome colors that we fell in love for.
-The bad news is that the phone itself will come only in grey and black metallic covers, so you’ll have to purchase an attachable rear to change its color in red, yellow, black or white, and to enable wireless charging.
+On the back of the device, we can find 3 dots that are meant for the wireless charging covers that may come in different colors.
+Yes, those awesome colors that we fell in love with.
+The bad news is that the phone itself will come only in grey and black metallic covers, so you’ll have to purchase an attachable rear to change its color to red, yellow, black, or white, and to enable wireless charging.